Marjoe Gortner: Career

 Gortner portrayed the psychopathic, hostage-taking drug dealer in Milton Katselas's 1979 screen adaptation of Mark Medoff's play When You Comin' Back, Red Ryder?.
 He starred in a number of B-movies including Bobbie Jo and the Outlaw (1976), The Food of the Gods (1976), and Starcrash (1978).

 In the early 1980s, Gortner hosted the short-lived reality TV series, Speak Up, America.
 He also appeared frequently in the 1980s Circus of the Stars specials.
 He also played a terrorist preacher in a second-season episode of Airwolf, and appeared on Falcon Crest as corrupt psychic-cum-medium "Vince Karlotti" (1986–87).
 His last role was as a preacher in the western Wild Bill (1995).

+In 1984, Gortner directed a major photo-fumetti, "Biblical Vision", for the American pornography magazine Hustler.

 Music career

 Gortner recorded an album, Bad but Not Evil which was released on the Chelsea Records label in 1972.
 It included the songs, "Hoe-Bus", "The Ballad of Spider John", "Lo And Behold!", "Wind Up", "I'm A Man", "Collection Box", "Glory Glory Hallelujah", "I Shall Be Released", and "Faith Healing Remedy (Jesus Is Your Friend)".
-Vocal backing was by Maxine Waters, Gwen Johnson, Clydie King and Venetta Fields etc. The musicians included Tom Scott, Hal Blaine and Michael Omartian etc. It was reviewed in Billboard's November 18 issue that year with the reviewer saying he was off to a flying start with a Bob Dylan composition, "Lo and Behold".
+Vocal backing was by Maxine Waters, Gwen Johnson, Clydie King and Venetta Fields etc. The musicians included Tom Scott, Joe Osborn, Hal Blaine and Michael Omartian etc. It was reviewed in Billboard's November 18 issue that year with the reviewer saying he was off to a flying start with a Bob Dylan composition, "Lo and Behold".
 The reviewer also called it a strong debut.
 The other songs noted as highlights were "Hoe-Bus", "Glory Glory Halelujah", and another Dylan composition, "I Shall Be Released".
 The single "Lo And Behold!" was also attracting attention.

 Personal life

+Gortner’s first marriage was to Carol Raney on 27 May 1960 in Reno, Nevada.

+Gortner married Virginia Humphreys on 1 April 1968 in Las Vegas.

 In 1971, Gortner married Agnes Benjamin, who had appeared in his documentary.

 From 1978 to December 14, 1979, Gortner was married to actress Candy Clark.

-Until 2009, Gortner produced Celebrity Sports Invitational charity golf tournaments and ski events to raise money for charities such as the Dream Foundation and Robert F. Kennedy, Jr.'s Waterkeeper Alliance, retiring in January 2010.
+Gortner married Susan Magestro in 1999 in Santa Fe, New Mexico.